tosin2013/baremetal-playbooks/docs/trigger-equinix-server-instance.md

 - The script requires a GitHub token with the necessary permissions to trigger workflows and update secrets.
 - The GUI is designed to be user-friendly, making it accessible to non-technical users.
+- The GUI now supports a SQLite database to store and retrieve default values, making it more convenient for users.